- 01 HDD VS SSD, What's the Difference

 But to partition a hard drive without formatting it is very important for some specific purposes.
 How to partition hard drive disk without formatting it?
 Here, a third-party partition manager software, EaseUS Partition Master, can work.

-Professional partition manager software - EaseUS Partition Master can partition a hard drive with its advanced partition operations on your hard drive without formatting it, including resize and move partitions, convert partition, split partition, merge partitions, resize dynamic disk, etc.
+Professional partition manager software - EaseUS Partition Master can partition a hard drive with its advanced partition operations on your hard drive without formatting it, including resizing and moving partitions, converting partitions, splitting partitions, merging partitions, resizing dynamic disk, etc.

-Moreover, EaseUS Partition Master can extend or resize partition when there is no unallocated space behind it that Disk Management can't.
+Moreover, EaseUS Partition Master can extend or resize a partition when there is no unallocated space behind it that Disk Management can't.